Illuminate your winter nights with the magic of DIY luminary bags and captivating paper bag lanterns that infuse your home with warmth and beauty.

 - Paper punch – Magnetic pattern punches are good as they allow you to punch anywhere on the paper, not just the edge.

-First, if using printed maps, cut the maps up into A4 sized sheets.
-I can normally get 6-8 A4 sheets from one standard roadmap.
+First, if using printed maps, cut the maps up into A4-sized sheets.
+I can generally get 6-8 A4 sheets from one standard roadmap.

-1..
-First take one sheet of map paper and fold it lengthways so that there is an overlap of between 5-10mm on one edge.
+Step 1: First, fold one sheet of A4 paper lengthways to overlap 5-10mm on one edge.

 Make sure the map print is on the outside of the fold.
 Fold this flap over and glue it to the map to create a tube.

-2. Before moving on to the next stage, I like to punch patterns into the map paper.
-I do it at this point as I have more of an idea where the punched patterns will appear in relation to the finished luminary bag.
+Step 2: I punch patterns into the map paper before moving to the next stage.
+I do it at this point as I have more of an idea of where the punched designs will appear in relation to the finished luminary bag.

-3. Next, place the map paper lengthways and fold up from the bottom about 5-6cm.
+Step 3: Place the map paper lengthways and fold it 5-6cm from the bottom.
 Use a ruler to make a nice sharp crease as you fold.

-4. Next, push in the sides of the map where you have folded so that the base of the bag opens out and lies flat.
-Like the picture below.
+Step 4: Push in the sides of the map where you have folded so that the base of the bag opens out and lies flat, like in the picture below.

 Next, repeat with the bottom half of the base flat.

-6. Then, fold in 3cm from the edge on both sides of the bag.
+Step 6: Then, fold 3cm from the edge on both sides of the bag.

-9. Finally, finish off by popping a remote-controlled light into the bag and folding over the top.
+Step 8: Finish by popping a remote-controlled light into the bag and folding it over the top.

-As the remote-controlled tea lights came in a box of 12, I made 12 of these map luminary bags.
+As the remote-controlled tea lights came in a box of 12, I made 12 paper lantern bags.

 I also used these LED tea lights with my Chinese paper lantern tea light jars.